-Seattle Public Schools announce plans to reopen ‘as usual’ if King County is in Phase 4
+Seattle Public Schools says it will reopen ‘as usual’ if King County reaches Phase 4

 State officials say they expect most districts to return to school buildings in the fall.
 But how that will pan out across districts and individual schools is uncertain.
 Many families are likely to keep their children home, some out of fear that resuming class is unsafe, some out of concern about the opposite — that safety requirements like wearing masks are too cumbersome.
 At-risk teachers and staff may decide to stay home, too.

-Seattle schools’ decision followed a Tuesday meeting among district officials, community representatives, students and educators who’d brainstormed ideas for how to resume classes.
+Seattle Public Schools’ decision followed a Tuesday meeting among district officials, community representatives, students and educators who’d brainstormed ideas for how to resume classes.
 They’d considered three scenarios: 100% distance learning, a mix of online and in-person lessons for everyone, or in-person classes for younger students and a hybrid model for those in older grades.

 Erin Okuno, a work group member and executive director of the Southeast Seattle Education Coalition, said she was pleased the group included several students.
 But members met for about 15 hours over the course of less than two weeks — too little time to seriously examine each of the potential reopening models, she said.
 Instead of digging into the pros and cons of each scenario, she said, the group was primarily asked to focus on related issues, such as transportation, childcare and racial equity.

-“On the very last day I didn’t feel confident we walked out with [a solid recommendation],” of what school should look like in the fall, she said.
+“On the very last day I didn’t feel confident we walked out with [a solid recommendation]” of what school should look like in the fall, she said.

-During Tuesday’s conversation among SPS’s work group members, several participants agreed that certain students should get priority for in-person learning over others, namely those who weren’t able to get online this spring or had trouble learning remotely.
-This includes those receiving special-education services, learning English and children of color who the district hopes to better serve, such as Black boys and teenagers.
+During Tuesday’s conversation among the work group members, several participants agreed that certain students should get priority for in-person learning over others, namely those who weren’t able to get online this spring or had trouble learning remotely.
+This includes those receiving special-education services, students learning English and children of color whom the district hopes to better serve, such as Black boys and teenagers.

+If the district ends up phasing in classroom instruction, officials said Friday, these groups will be among the first to return to school buildings.
+Homeless students will also receive priority.
+If online learning is necessary, officials said, it, “will be high quality and consistently provided with clearer expectations and accountability for instruction and assignments.”
+This spring, families and teachers expressed serious concern over schools’ uneven approach to online learning.

 Teachers were on edge Friday afternoon awaiting the district’s announcement.
 Gordon Macdougall, a teacher at Ballard High School, said emails between he and his colleagues were flying back and forth as the work day came to a close.
 By 5 p.m., the district still hadn’t made a decision public.